-The West Midlands Forum For Growth has been organised by Movers & Shakers; in partnership with WMCA and DIT, in association with Bilfinger GVA and is the official launch of the West Midlands Combined Authority.
+The West Midlands Forum For Growth has been organised by Movers & Shakers; in partnership with WMGC, WMCA and DIT and is the official launch of the West Midlands Combined Authority.
 This is an authoritative one-day event, bringing together Public (Central and Regional Government) and Private Sector leaders to engage and debate the key issues in growing the West Midlands economy.

 Find out more about our event speakers by clicking any of the images below:

 TV Presenter and HAB Founder & Brand Ambassador